juanpaca/MHM-RAD/README.md

   Controls the discretization of the edges $\partial K$, where the hybrid unknowns $\lambda_H$ are defined.

 - **Submesh (`-subM`)**
   Defines the local refinement inside each element $K$, used to solve independent local problems.
+This submesh is implement to be refined over the minimal refinement provided by the minimal mesh whose boundaries coincide with $\mathcal{E}_H^K$.

 This separation is a key feature of the MHM framework, allowing efficient multiscale resolution.